LivePersonInc/knowledge-center-archive/_release/May 2020/week-of-may-18th.md

 For more information on the Agent App Android Version, please see the Android [user guide](https://knowledge.liveperson.com/agent-manager-workspace-agent-app-android-user-guide.html)

+## COVID-related Rapid Response Automation Templates
+### Type: New feature

+Due to COVID-19, many customers are experiencing high volumes of intents.
+Customers need turnkey solutions to deploy quickly.
+This initiative is to create automation solutions for our customers and get them up and running quickly.
+What are the bot packages?

+There are two bot packages, Basic and Plus, that are focused on handling a brand’s top volume intents:
+- Basic: Routing bot with FAQs
+- Plus: Routing bot with FAQs and data collection (to give agents data that they need to close the conversation quickly)

+To deploy quickly, we're customizing these packages for certain verticals:
+- Airlines
+- Travel
+- Telco
+- Financial Services
+- Utilities
+- Insurance
+- General
+For more information on how to get started and access these packages, please contact your LivePerson account team.

 ## Post conversation survey bots
 ### Type: New functionality (Conversation Builder)